-- The details of requirements for specific offshore wind projects varies based on permit requirements from the Bureau of Ocean Energy Management (BOEM) and can be found in various permitting documents including the Construction and Operations Plan Approval77 and the Record of Decision.78 In general, these requirements relate to reducing collision risk from vessels and impacts from sound during construction. - To reduce vessel-related impacts, requirements generally include vessel speed restrictions (10 knots or less during certain periods of the year) and dedicated observers on vessels (when traveling above 10 knots). - Generally, requirements related to reducing sound-related impacts during construction activities include temporal restrictions on pile-driving activities, mitigation measures during pile driving (e.g., Protected Species Observers and passive acoustic monitoring), ramp-up/soft start during sound-generating activities, and use of sound abatement systems (e.g., bubble curtains) during pile driving. - Offshore wind mitigation and monitoring requirements are much more stringent than those for other maritime industries such as shipping.
+- To reduce vessel-related impacts, requirements generally include vessel speed restrictions (10 knots or less during certain periods of the year) and dedicated observers on vessels (when traveling above 10 knots). - Generally, requirements related to reducing sound-related impacts during construction activities include temporal restrictions on pile-driving activities, mitigation measures during pile driving (e.g., Protected Species Observers and passive acoustic monitoring), ramp-up/soft start during sound-generating activities, and use of sound abatement systems (e.g., bubble curtains) during pile driving. - Offshore wind mitigation and monitoring requirements are much more stringent than those for other maritime industries, such as shipping.

 Mitigation for marine mammals at offshore wind facilities is determined on a site-by-site basis through various permitting processes.
 BOEM, for example, identifies conditions associated with approval of offshore wind farm Construction and Operations Plans (COPs) and these conditions include a range of mitigation measures.
 Additional information may also be available in the Record of Decision (ROD).
-NOAA Fisheries also includes required mitigation measures in their Biological Opinions for offshore wind projects (for species listed under the U.S. Endangered Species Act) and incidental take authorizations which authorize the taking of marine mammals, such as by behavioral disturbance, incidental to conducting certain activities for certain specified numbers of marine mammals under the U.S. Marine Mammal Protection Act (MMPA; see What federal and international environmental laws protect whales? for the https://www.boem.gov/sites/default/files/documents/renewable-energy/state-activities/VW1-COP-Project-Easement-Approval-Letter 0.pdf definition of take).
+NOAA Fisheries also includes required mitigation measures in their Biological Opinions for offshore wind projects (for species listed under the U.S. Endangered Species Act) and incidental take authorizations which authorize the taking of marine mammals, such as by behavioral disturbance, incidental to conducting certain activities for certain specified numbers of marine mammals under the U.S. Marine Mammal Protection Act (MMPA; see What federal and international environmental laws protect whales?; What is take?).
 The specific mitigation requirements for each offshore wind project are based on multiple factors, including geography and local/regional abundance/occurrence of species, as well as characteristics of the pile installation (e.g., number, size, timing, use of sound attenuation devices; BOEM 2021, 2022, 2023).
 However, there are types of marine mammal mitigation requirements that apply to all offshore wind facilities, including mitigation measures related to reducing collision risk from vessels and reducing sound emitted during construction activities.
-Many of the mitigation measures described in "What are the available mitigation measures to avoid or minimize OSW effects on marine mammals?" (this document) are required of offshore wind developers.
-To reduce vessel-related impacts, requirements include vessel speed restrictio51ns at times of year when North Atlantic right whales may be most at risk, as well as dedicated Protected Species Observers on vessels.
+Many of the mitigation measures described in What mitigation measures are available to avoid or minimize offshore wind effects on marine mammals? are required of offshore wind developers.
+To reduce vessel-related impacts, requirements include vessel speed restrictions at times of year when North Atlantic right whales may be most at risk, as well as dedicated Protected Species Observers on vessels (see What are Protected Species Observers and what data do they collect about marine mammals?).
 Mitigation requirements for reducing sound-related impacts include temporal restrictions on pile-driving activities, mitigation measures via Protected Species Observers and passive acoustic monitoring during pile-driving, ramp-up/soft start during sound-generating activities, and use of noise abatement systems during pile-driving activities.